Bachelor of Science (Honours) in Environmental and Occupational Safety and Health

 This programme is the only undergraduate degree programme in safety and health for the construction industry offered by a local university.
 The programme content can be broadly divided into two areas: environmental protection and occupational safety and health.
 These interrelated areas are given equal weighting so that graduates are equipped with sufficient knowledge to tackle both environmental and occupational health and safety problems and to develop and implement appropriate systems or preventive measures.
 The programme is hosted by the Department of Civil and Environmental Engineering, with the support of the Industrial Centre and other units in the University.
 PolyU has extensive experience in the teaching and research in the areas of environmental and occupational health and safety.

 This is a two-year full-time programme.
-In the first year, in addition to the Core Subjects, students are equipped with adequate mathematical training, particularly in applied statistics, to support their study of other subject areas.
+In the first year, in addition to core subjects, students are equipped with adequate mathematical training, particularly in applied statistics, to support their study of other subject areas.
 In the environmental protection area, students in the first year are exposed to fundamental knowledge in physics, chemistry and biology (including ecology), which forms the essential foundation for later works (in the second year) in more advanced areas, such as waste management and air and noise pollution control and management.
 The integration and application of these topics are covered in the subject Environmental Management Systems.

 For the occupational safety and health side, the first year covers the fundamental knowledge and skills of safety technology, human health and environment, construction safety, occupational health and hygiene, and the second year covers more advanced, integrated studies in accident prevention and analysis, risk management and safety management and audit.
 The Final Year Project requires students to exercise their independent thinking and learning skills and provides them with an opportunity to individually tackle an environmental and occupational safety and health problem.